 - I would like to talk with the artist and discuss other options

 Every year in Alaska, grizzly bears come out to enjoy the salmon run that happens in midsummer.
 Thousands of these fish are in a mad dash for survival and the bears have come to feast.
 Normally, solitary hunters, these magnificent beasts stare at the water and eat whatever flies into their mouths.
 The crazy thing is that they don’t fight with each other.
 All are focused on this yearly ritual to eat as much as they can and put differences and judgments away while they dine.

 In this picture, we see four bears perched on top of this small waterfall staring into the water.
 The large one pushes his way through the others to see what’s on the menu.
-We see one of the bears dive into the water after his latest catch and the others picking their next meal carefully.
+We see one of the bears dives into the water after his latest catch and the others picking their next meal carefully.

-Later on, we see the larger of the four under the waterfall so stuffed with salmon and despite being full, he is contemplating if he can fit one more fish in his already bulging belly.
+Later we see the larger of the four under the waterfall so stuffed with salmon and despite being full, he is contemplating if he can fit one more fish in his already bulging belly.

 “Just one more!
-I know I can fit just one more fish in my belly” thinks the bear.
+I know I can fit just one more fish in my belly,” thinks the bear.
 Stuffed and sleepy the bear just stares at his last catch of the day.